Dimillian/Sublime-Hacker-News-Reader/README.md

 ###V1.4 (2/2/2013)

-* You can get mother info on the submiter
+* You can get more info on the submiter

 ###V1.3 (2/2/2013)